Prometheus-X-association/data-veracity/docs/design-document.md

 objectives:

   - name: is_dases
-    description: Trace is within the subset defined by gaia-x-dases
+    description: Trace is within the subset defined by Gaia-X DaSES
     aspect: schema
     evaluation:
       method: